Foss Dyke: History

 Railways arrived in Lincoln in 1848.
 The Wakefield, Lincoln and Boston Railway had negotiated with the proprietors of the Witham and Foss Dyke in 1846, to guarantee them an income by leasing the waterways.
 Richard Ellison IV had agreed a lease for 894 years, at £9,570 per year, based on the average profit for the previous three years plus 5 per cent.
+This was authorised by the Richard Ellison's Estate Act 1845 (8 & 9 Vict. c.
+18 Pr.).
 The line was built by the Great Northern Railway (GNR), who took over the leases already agreed.
 The Witham was affected more than the Foss Dyke, as the line followed its bank from Lincoln to Boston.
 The Manchester, Sheffield and Lincolnshire Railway (MSLR) passed through Saxilby to Lincoln a little later.
 Combined figures for the two waterways showed a drop in goods carried of two-thirds between 1848 and 1868.
 Cargoes of coal and wool were the first to transfer to the railways.
 However, the MSLR, by then renamed the Great Central Railway (GCR), built a dock and transshipment warehouse at Brayford in 1897.
 The Foss Dyke carried 75881 LT in 1905, and an average of 69611 LT between 1913 and 1917, most of it general goods and agricultural produce.
 A series of takeovers and mergers resulted in its ownership changing several times, before it was nationalised, and became the responsibility of the British Waterways Board in 1948.

 Although its date of construction is unknown, the London and North Eastern Railway (successors of both the GNR and the GCR) built a small pumping station to the west of Torksey lock.
 It contained a steam-powered beam engine, which was probably made by Davy Brothers of Sheffield, and drove a double-acting bucket pump.
 It was situated close to the land drainage pumping station, which pumps into the tidal part of the Foss Dyke, draining some 13000 acre of low-lying land to the south of Torksey.
 Its job was to maintain the water levels in the navigation, but it was demolished in 1936, and no traces of it remain.
 A new pumping station at a similar location was commissioned in 1974.
 This forms part of the Trent–Witham–Ancholme transfer scheme.
 A pumping station at Short Ferry on Barlings Eau pumps water through an 11 mi pipeline to Toft Newton reservoir, on the upper reaches of the Ancholme.
 The water is used to maintain the flow and level of the Ancholme during the summer months and other dry periods.
 When there is insufficient water in Barlings Eau and the Witham, Torksey pumping station transfers water from the Trent through a short pipeline into Foss Dyke.
 From there it flows for 10.8 mi along the waterway to Brayford Pool and so into the Witham, to supplement the water available for pumping.